 As part of an ongoing industrial conversion of the 1890's Nabisco factory complex where the Oreo cookie was invented and produced, the Chelsea Market continues to develop and open new areas for retail and commerical use throughout the massive space.
 Recently, some ancient and sealed up loading bays along 15th Street were opened so that the developer could convert them to retail.
 Fabricator's Secret was asked to supply all the new base pieces, returns and window sills in flamed Granite from Deer Isle, Maine.

 Before (left); example of old facade and former loading bays at Chelsea Market along W. 15th Street

 After (right); one of the many new store fronts along W. 15th Street, with new Deer Isle Granite bases and window sills, at Chelsea Market

 Mystery Train Station

 They tell me I can't mention this project for promotional purposes, so I won't.
-But I've been honored that my partner and I have served as the stone consultants on this project for the past three years.
+But I've been honored that my partner and I have served as the stone consultants on this project for the past five years.
 And we were just in Italy inspecting two more containers of marble for this job.
 Can you guess which one it is?
 (Photo shows Chris on site during construction)